 The book has taken longer to write than I expected.
-The reasons why boil down to the fact that it’s twice the size I originally intended it to be, and some interviews have taken longer to perform.
+The reasons why boil down to the fact that it’s three times the size I originally intended it to be, and some interviews have taken longer to perform.

 What is the time-line and schedule?

 The book is finished and has been edited.
 It should be launched in September.
 Right now I’m chasing sponsors for a few final things.

 The book was successfully funded on Kickstarter in April with 95 backers and I’m appreciative of everyone who pledged.
 Other people and organisations have backed since then, outside of the Kickstarter project and I’m still open to further funding.

 I’d like to publicly thank Morgan Kay Phelps, Jonas Conlon and Bunmi Ogun who backed this on Kickstarter and I’d like to let you know who the official sponsors are:

 - Bank of America, Reliance ACSN and Fujitsu Services are Gold Sponsors

 - Duo Security and BP are Silver Sponsors

 - Stott and May, Digital Shadows, NCC Group and ZoneFox are Bronze Sponsors

 This is a massively important project that can have a HUGE impact.
 It’s not just about writing a book that’s on trend and headlining.
 This book has the power to affect change and make a real difference to the cyber security industry.